nativescript-vue/nativescript-vue.org/content/docs/en/core-concepts/02-modules.md

 ---
-title: Modules
+title: Modules & Components
 contributors: [epfromer]
 ---

-NativeScript is built on a layered modular architecture.
+NativeScript is built on a layered architecture with collections of components grouped into modules.

 ![layered module architecture](/modules-en.png)